You don’t need many tools to make compost.

 Compost Shredder: For large gardens, market gardens and small holdings, you can’t beat a compost shredder.
 They can handle larger quantities of material fast.
 They also produce a more uniform size of material, which lead to more consistent compost.

 Shredders are also mobile, so you can move the shredder to where the work is, and create several compost piles around your land.

-Some shredders can also be used to grind and pulverise compost, producing a finer compost ideal for potting and for seedlings.
+Some shredders can also be used to grind and pulverize compost, producing a finer compost ideal for potting and for seedlings.

 Shredders currently available range from small electric units for leaves and kitchen waste to heavy-duty devices capable of turning a hefty branch into wood chippings.
-You can read more in compost shredder for the US and best compost shredders for the UK guides.
+You can read more in our best ompost shredders for the US and best compost shredders for the UK guides.

 Tools for green manure